 The ECAC work programme is delivered by an organisational structure which was established in 2006.
 It ensures an efficient delivery of the tasks as well as an optimal use of national expertise in the technical and operational field.

-This structure includes a Security Forum and three Task Forces.
-Several study groups are also established to support the work of these Task Forces, membership of which includes Member States, observer States (e.g. United States) and stakeholder organisations (e.g., European Commission, IATA and ACI EUROPE), as appropriate.
+This structure includes a Security Forum and three task forces.
+Several study groups are also established to support the work of these task forces, membership of which includes Member States, observer States and stakeholder organisations (e.g. European Commission, IATA and ACI EUROPE), as appropriate.

-Technical Task Force (TTF): chaired by Gaël Weidmann (France), it aims at developing technical specifications and Common Testing Methodologies for different categories of security equipment.
+Technical Task Force (TTF): chaired by José Luis del Carmen Melero (Spain), aims at developing technical specifications and Common Testing Methodologies for different categories of security equipment.
 The TTF provides technical expertise in support of the ECAC Common Evaluation Process (CEP) of security equipment and serves as a forum to exchange recent developments in aviation security technology.

-Training Task Force (TrTF): The role of this group is to develop guidance material and best practice for Member States on training in aviation security, as well as best practices for selection and assessment of security personnel.
+Training Task Force (TrTF): chaired by Nina Smith (United Kingdom), the role of this group is to develop guidance material and best practice for Member States on training in aviation security, as well as best practices for selection and assessment of security personnel.

-The following operational programmes represent the core of ECAC's security activities and are conducted for the benefit of ECAC 44 Member States.
+The following operational programmes represent the core of ECAC's security activities and are conducted for the benefit of ECAC's 44 Member States.

 ECAC vulnerability assessments identify vulnerabilities in existing security arrangements that could be exploited by terrorists and thus better manage any residual risks.